-The auditor's team visited three randomly selected unit location (zone one, three and five) to assess the degree of compliance with paragraph 25.
+The auditor's team visited two randomly selected unit locations (zones two and four) to assess the degree of compliance with paragraph 25.
 During the site visits, the auditor conducted walk through inspections of zone facilities such as bulletin boards and office space.

 Evidence exists to support the bureau's operational compliance with paragraph 25.
 Past reviews of zone "performance files" indicate that the EAP is being used by departmental personnel and departmental managers.
 The counselors assigned to the EAP were interviewed during the first quarter by the auditor's staff, and appear to be both experienced and knowledgeable concerning EAP practice and standards.
 It appears that EAP participation is non-retributive and meets established practice for such programs.
 Bureau discipline continues to use the EAP as part of its progressive discipline campaign.
-One officer was assigned to anger management classes this quarter as a result of a confrontation with a citizen.
+One officer was referred to anger management classes during the eighth quarter as a result of a confrontation with a citizen.
+The bureau has followed up on this referral to ensure the officer appears as directed, and has disciplined the officer once for failure to keep appointments.

-Departmental policy requires the posting of EAP flyers at each of the zone stations, at the zones visited, the flyers were readily visible in the station.
+Departmental policy requires the posting of EAP flyers at each of the zone stations.
+At the zones visited, the flyers were readily visible in the station.

-Status: Primary: In Compliance Secondary: In Compliance Operational: In Compliance
+Status: Primary: In Compliance

+Secondary: In Compliance

+Operational: In Compliance